Sequences

 When needed, you can configure a finish condition to move the running job to error, which transitions the job to a red Inactive status and transitions the step to an Error status.
 You might move a job to error when you want the sequence to stop processing the remaining steps or when you want to alert team members that the job has not stopped on its own.

 For example, you add a Read Orders DB job to a sequence.
 You expect the job to run for one hour, then stop so that the sequence can start the next step.
 If the job takes longer than one hour, that likely indicates a network issue and you want to stop the sequence from running the remaining steps.
 You add a finish condition to the job step to stop running the job two hours after the sequence starts and then move the job to error.
-You disable the Auto-Start Next Step When in Error condition for the next step.
+You disable the Auto-start When Previous Step in Error condition for the next step.
 As the sequence runs, the Read Orders DB job does not complete and continues running for two hours, triggering the finish condition.
 The sequence transitions the job to a red Inactive status and the step to an Error status.
-Because the auto-start next step condition is disabled, the sequence also transitions to an Error status and stops running the remaining steps.
+Because the auto-start step condition is disabled, the sequence also transitions to an Error status and stops running the remaining steps.

 When you add a finish condition, you schedule the time that the step finishes.
 Or, you define a cron expression that defines the frequency at which the step finishes.